Priorities for Strategy 3.2

 Clinical trials have traditionally focused on diagnostic status and symptom severity.
 Inattention to the complex topography of treatment targets, broadly defined, and to individual differences in psychopathology and treatment, can limit the explanatory value of findings and their potential uptake in clinical practice.
 Two related priorities are important to addressing these issues.

 Second, personalization of mental health care means that patients should receive treatment that is optimally matched to their individual needs.
 Optimizing interventions for individuals will not only require consideration of the individual’s clinical presentation, but also a broader consideration of facets concerning the individual, such as genetic, environmental, developmental, and cultural factors and, as data become available, other RDoC domains.
 Ultimately, precise, personalized care will also require consideration of the characteristics of the candidate interventions themselves and characteristics of providers and settings.
 NIMH encourages efficient research designs that can be used to examine prescriptive approaches for matching individuals to optimal care.
-To be responsive to this objective, studies must take into account mediators/moderators of treatment response that have implications for personalizing care; studies that involve randomization of large samples in pursuit of incremental gains in effect sizes will not be a high priority.
+To be responsive to this objective, studies must take into account mediators/moderators of treatment response that have implications for personalizing care; studies that involve randomization of large samples in pursuit of incremental gains in effect sizes are not a high priority.

 - Develop valid and innovative biomarkers to detect subgroups of individuals sharing common etiologies – whether within or across traditional diagnostic categories – as well as aspects of emotion, cognition, and social behavior that predict clinical response.